sreejithp/react-redux-usage/README.md

-# react-redux-usage
-A personal usage workspace of react-redux
+A personal workspace for react-redux